Where is the Fitzroy River located in Australia?

 The bridges across the Fitzroy are very high which clearly shows great volumes of water rush through.
 We often see large birds and freshwater crocodiles as we cross the rivers.
 Saltwater crocodiles are known to occupy the river but we see more of the freshwater variety.

 During times when the river flows at capacity, the whole area around Willare becomes a flood land attracting birdlife and wildlife as they seek higher ground.
 Willare often becomes the place where travellers wait for the water to recede.

-On our last two days of tour we reconnect with the Fitzroy River again as we come into Fitzroy Crossing and also during our river cruise up the Geike/Darngku Gorge on Day 12.
+On our last two days of tour we reconnect with the Fitzroy River again as we come into Fitzroy Crossing and also during our river cruise up the Geike/Danggu Gorge on Day 12.

 The river cruise on the Fitzroy River is extraordinarily beautiful.
 You'll see dramatic brilliant reds, greys and bleached limestone against the bright blue skies.

 There are many river inhabitants, freshwater crocodiles, birdlife, wallabies and fish.
 One special inhabitant is the very rare freshwater sawfish.

 The river has deep significance to the local traditional owners.
 Parts of the river have Aboriginal names that also refer to how the custodians are meant to care for their country.